insxnsive/discord-raid-selfbot/README.md

 # Instructions:

-- The Host of the Raid, needs to say: "raid" on any chat, so all the Bots can Spam.
+- The Host of the Raid, needs to say: "raid" on the targetted chat, so all Bots can Spam on that channel.

 - Change the "Mensagem 1/6" to whatever you want to Spam.
+- (If the Anti-Raid bot the server uses auto mutes same messages, switch all the messages to different ones so the Bot can randomize what it will send)

 <hr>